aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 ---

 ## **Chart Position and Size**
 Sometimes, you want to change the position or size of the new or existing chart inside the worksheet.
 Aspose.Cells provides the [Chart.GetChartObject()](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getchartobject/) property to achieve this.
-You can use its sub-properties to re-size the chart with new **height** and **width** or re-position it with new **X** and **Y** coordinates.
+You can use its sub‑properties to resize the chart with new **height** and **width** or reposition it with new **X** and **Y** coordinates.

 ### **Controlling Chart Position and Size**
 To change the chart's position (X, Y coordinates) or size (height, width), use these properties: